Kcstills17/convert-clockify-to-toggl/readme.md

 Some ones on the top of mind
 1. Time-zone conversion
 2. custom tag modifications
+3. reversing the order of formatting.
+Toggl to Clockify

 Let me know if you would like to see this added.
 Or if you want, you can play around and add them yourself.